Locations:

 What can I expect if I have trismus?

-Your prognosis, or expected outcome, depends on the condition’s cause.
-People who have trismus after cancer treatment may have symptoms for a long time.
-They may need long-term physical therapy.
+Your prognosis, or expected outcome, depends on the cause of the issue.
+For example, taking it easy on your jaw after wisdom tooth surgery is usually enough to fix trismus.
+It may take as little as a week to heal.
+Trismus after cancer treatment may cause symptoms for a long time.
+You may need long-term physical therapy.

 A note from Cleveland Clinic